asitwouldseem/home-automation/readme.md

 - A double press prepares the setup to listen to a record.
 - Music streaming support *should* be handled by starting/stopping the LMS stream.

-I am still trying to find a nice way to automate source selection.
+I am trying to find a nice way to automate source selection.
 At the moment I pick the source in Apple Home.
 BD/SACD playback is also handled from Apple Home.

 I use the brilliant [iPeng](http://penguinlovesmusic.de/) on my phone and [Jivelite](https://github.com/ralph-irving/jivelite) for players with screens.

 ### Climate
-I'm not a fan (hah!) of connected A/Cs so use a handy project called [SmartIR]https://(github.com/smarthomehub/smartir) to do all the heavy lifting.
+I'm not a fan of connected A/Cs so use a handy project called [SmartIR]https://(github.com/smarthomehub/smartir) to do all the heavy lifting.
 I think it's a dead project, but it's still working so I'll keep using it until it breaks!
 I also use it for my Cambridge amp and Sony BD transport.

 I have an IR controlled fan in my bedroom which is controlled by the Broadlink in a Rube Goldberg of YAML.